BGCG/project2/README.md

 * Tested on Javascript JShint quality control tool
 * Generated a lighthouse report using Dev Tools which yielded an excellent accessibility score
 * Google Developer tools to test responsiveness of site and for fixing bugs in JS script
-* I confirm that the feedback alerted to the user is correct (i.e. question correct answers are accurate)
+* I confirm that the feedback alerted to the user is correct (i.e. question correct answers are accurate to the best of my knowledge)
 * I confirmed that this quiz looks good across multiple devices which I tested using Chrome Developer tools
-* GitPod to code the site and push to GitHub
-* Visual studio code for project planning - in particular for the JS code as I required some space to practice before I implemented the final project in GitPod

 ## Debugging ##